FuadAhmad/GCN-LSTM/README.md

 Note 1:
 For some cases, you might be required to execute this command before proceeding to the earlier cmd: pip install wheel
-If you are using Anaconda or any other kind of python environment where pip cmd is not available then make sure to install the dependencies with the proper version listed in requirements.txt
+If you are using Anaconda or any other kind of python environment where pip cmd is not available then make sure to install the dependencies with the proper version listed in requirements.txt.

 Step-3:
-Once all dependencies installed,navigate to the extracted project's root directory where main.py exist.
+Once all dependencies installed,navigate to the extracted project's root directory.
 Then you can lunch the project using cmd:jupyter-lab In jupyter-lab, from the folder directory in models folder, open any .ipynb file then read commented instructions and execute kernels/cells.